James Michael Curley: Early life

 James Michael Curley was born in Boston's Roxbury neighborhood in 1874 to Michael and Sarah Curley (née Clancy).

 Curley's father Michael immigrated from Oughterard, County Galway, Ireland and settled in Roxbury, where he met Curley's mother, also from County Galway.
 Michael Curley worked as a day laborer and foot soldier for Democratic ward boss P. James "Pea-Jacket" Maguire.

 Michael Curley died in 1884, when his son James was ten.

 James and his brother John worked to supplement the meager family income, while James took classes at the local public school.
 Curley left school at fifteen and took jobs in factory work and delivery which exposed him to much of the growing industrial city of Boston.
 He sought to become a fire fighter but was too young to take the job.

 His mother is likely responsible for instilling in him the strain of generosity that would make up a significant part of his public personality.
 Curley's mother continually intervened to turn him away from his father's unsavory associates while working at a job scrubbing floors in offices and churches all over Boston.
-His mother's influence and her back-breaking labor, along with a backdrop of semi-criminal political graft in ward politics, influenced Curley's attitude on poverty and political organizing for the rest of his life.